TheQueenOfMean/S.I.L.O-Project/analytics/README.md

 ### 3. The Qualitative AI Auditor (`silo_analyzer_zeroshot.py`)
 * **Purpose:** Calculating Recommendation Drift using Machine Learning.
 * **How it works:** This is the core intelligence of the analytics suite.
-It uses a local Hugging Face transformer model (`cross-encoder/nli-distilroberta-base`) to evaluate the content scraped during the simulation against the persona's defined `interests_wordlist.txt`.
+It uses a local Hugging Face transformer model (`cross-encoder/nli-distilroberta-base`) to evaluate the content scraped during the simulation against the personas' defined `interests_wordlist.txt`.
 It scores every post on a 1-to-5 relevance scale and utilizes Cronbach's Alpha to ensure statistical reliability.
-It outputs a comprehensive text report detailing the final "Drift Delta" between the SSO and Unique Password personas.
+It outputs a comprehensive text report detailing the final "Drift Delta" between the experimental cohorts.
 * **Command:** `python silo_analyzer_zeroshot.py`

 ---